TREASURIES-Debt prices up, weak jobs report still in spotlight

 Mortgage convexity hedging is an operation performed by banks and market participants who hold mortgages on their books and decide they must prepare for a possible early repayment of some of the mortgage loans by selling Treasury notes.

 Price action, Schumacher said, would likely continue to be "pretty choppy."
-(Editing by James Dalgleish)
+(Editing by Chizu Nomiyama)

 * Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr